-Embroider and Make a No-Sew Drawstring Dice Bag
+How to Make a No-Sew Embroidered Dice Bag

-Similar to this embroidery project pouch (which would be perfect for holding several small games instead of stitching), you won't have to do any sewing!
-In fact, you could skip the embroidery so it's a project with zero stitches, but why do that when you can have a pouch with an embroidered die?Continue to 2 of 6 below.
+Similar to the embroidery project pouch (which would be perfect for holding several small games instead of stitching), you don't have to do any sewing.
+You could even skip the embroidery so it's a project with zero stitches.

 - Large wood bead

-Cut an 11-12in circle from the felt and fabric.
+Cut an 11- to 12-inch circle from the felt and fabric.
 A large dinner plate makes an excellent template for this.
 Set aside the fabric circle.

-Pin the felt and fabric together with wrong sides facing.
+Pin the felt and fabric together with the wrong sides facing up.
 Place 12 pins evenly around the circle.
-Make a 1/2in to 5/8in mark between each pin.
-Each mark should be at least 1/4in from the edge.
+Make a 1/2-inch to 5/8-inch mark between each pin.
+Each mark should be at least 1/4 inch from the edge.

 Place the pinned circle on a cutting mat and use a craft knife to cut a slit on each line.
 A sharp knife should have no trouble cutting through both layers.
 If you'd rather, you can fold the felt and fabric and cut the slits with scissors.